Starbucks Reports 14% Drop in Quarterly China Sales

 / SOURCE: Yicai

-Starbucks' global comparable store sales plunged 7 percent in the 13 weeks ended Sept.
-29 from a year earlier.
-Revenue fell 3 percent to USD9.1 billion in the period, mainly because of the softness in the North American market, especially the US.
+Same-store sales sank 10 percent in the United States and 7 percent globally.
+Revenue fell 3 percent to USD9.1 billion, mainly because of the softness in the North American market, especially in the US.

-"Our fourth-quarter performance makes it clear that we need to fundamentally change our strategy so we can get back to growth, and that's exactly what we are doing with our 'Back to Starbucks' plan," Starbucks' Chairman and Chief Executive Officer Brian Niccol said.
+“Our fourth-quarter performance makes it clear that we need to fundamentally change our strategy so we can get back to growth, and that's exactly what we are doing with our 'Back to Starbucks' plan,” said Brian Niccol, who became chairman and chief executive officer on Sept.
+9.

-For the full fiscal year 2024, Starbucks' global comparable store sales declined 2 percent from the year before, and consolidated net revenue increased 1 percent to USD36.2 billion.
+For the full fiscal year 2024, Starbucks' global same-store sales declined 2 percent, while consolidated net revenue rose 1 percent to USD36.2 billion.

-"The lower-than-expected performance for the full fiscal year was a result of pronounced traffic decline, including a cautious consumer environment, our targeted and accelerated investments not improving customer behaviors, and the macro and competitive environment in China pressuring the results further," Starbucks noted.
+"The lower-than-expected performance for the full fiscal year was a result of pronounced traffic decline, including a cautious consumer environment, our targeted and accelerated investments not improving customer behaviors, and the macro and competitive environment in China pressuring the results further,” the firm noted.

 Editor: Futura Costaglione